Dhanushdev01/UAV-DEVELOPMENT/README.md

 Before you begin, ensure you have the following prerequisites installed on your system:
 • Python (3.6 or higher)
 • Jupyter Notebook (if running the project in a Jupyter environment)
-• Required Python libraries (you can install these using pip):